Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/vitals/vitals-prometheus-strategy.md

 can be aggregated and made available for consumption by Prometheus, without impeding performance within the Kong proxy itself.
 In this design, Kong writes Vitals metrics to the StatsD exporter as [StatsD metrics](https://github.com/statsd/statsd/blob/master/docs/metric_types.md).
 Prometheus scrapes this exporter as it would any other endpoint.
-Kong then queries prometheus to retrive and display Vitals data via the API and Kong Manager.
+Kong then queries Prometheus to retrieve and display Vitals data via the API and Kong Manager.
 Prometheus does not ever directly scrape the Kong nodes for time series data.
 A trivialized workflow looks as follows: